alissayuxuan/3dVertPois/README.md

-# Automated Point-of-Interest Prediction on CT Scans of Human Vertebrae Using Spine Segmentations
+# Deep Learning-Based Prediction of Anatomical Ponits-of-Interest from Sparse Annotations on Segmentation Masks

-Welcome to the code repository of my master thesis at TUM.
-This project addresses the challenge of predicting ligament attachment points on vertebrae in CT Scans of the spine.
-Accurate identification of these points is crucial for understanding spinal anatomy and facilitating patient-specific simulations that may uncover risk factors of low back pain.
+Welcome to the code repository of my bachelor's thesis at TUM.
+This code is focussing on the POI-prediction on the vertebra.
+Most of the code was taken from the master's thesis 'Automated Point-of-Interest Prediction on CT Scans of Human Vertebrae Using Spine Segmentations' by Daniel-Jordi Regenbrecht.
+You can find the code here: https://github.com/doppelplusungut/3dVertPois.

-For a quick overview of the project, view the [poster](doc/PresentationPosterMA.pdf).
-For an in-depth exploration, refer to my [thesis](doc/Daniel_Regenbrecht_Master_Thesis_final_signed.pdf).
+For a quick overview of the project, you can view my [poster](doc/PosterPOIPred.pdf).
 ## Project Description

 The project comprises of three major components: